 Army rebounds to upend Texas-San Antonio, 31-13

-The Black Knights set several milestones on offense in rolling past the Texas-San Antonio Roadrunners 31-13 Saturday at the Alamodome.

-Army's triple-option offense continued to confound after nearly upsetting then seventh-ranked Michigan on Sept.
-7 before falling 24-21 in double overtime in Ann Arbor, Mich.

-Senior defensive back Elijah Riley said the Black Knights moved on from that loss, but not everyone was able to forget so easily.
+Senior defensive back Elijah Riley said the Black Knights moved on from the loss quickly, but not everyone was able to forget so easily.

 Monken admitted he was worried about a letdown, but he shouldn't have.